Behavioral Interventions In The Workplace: Techniques For Improving Performance

 2. Analyze root causes – Why are those behaviors not occurring at desired levels presently?

-3. Select interventions – Given your analysis, which evidence-based strategies are most likely to produce the needed change?
+3. Select interventions – Given your analysis, which evidence-based strategies will likely produce the needed change?

 4. Develop implementation plan – Outline roles, responsibilities, timing, required resources, measurement, and ongoing monitoring.